Siilsy/Piano/README.md

 ---

-## 📜 Some short explanation of tricky features
+## 📜 Some short explanations of tricky features
 It may seem a bit tricky at first, but you'll quickly get the hang of it.

 You can play everything using just your mouse, so it's easy to try out.